42BR Barristers pupil barrister recruitment

 The Legal Cheek View

-42BR Barristers is a large multi-disciplinary set made up of 119 barristers, including 6 KCs.
-The sheer size of the set and the range of areas it works across is very impressive.
-The set divides down into seven distinct practice area teams: business and property, housing, employment, family, personal injury and clinical negligence, coroner’s inquests, and animal welfare.
+42BR Barristers is a large multi-disciplinary set made up of 120 barristers, including seven KCs.
+The sheer size of the set and the range of areas it works across is very impressive, with barristers tackling a mix of business and property, housing, employment, family, personal injury and clinical negligence, coroner’s inquests, and animal welfare matters.
 Each team contains talented tenants tackling exciting cases.
-Barristers are not, however, confined to just one team – many work across two or more, allowing them to maintain a broad practice.
+Barristers are not, however, confined to just one team — many work across two or more, allowing them to maintain a broad practice.

-Within the business and property team, tenants work on a range of exciting matters ranging from commercial litigation to professional negligence to construction matters.
-Matthew McDermott and Robert Winspear recently successfully appeared in the Court of Appeal in an important case about the quantum of Rent Repayment Orders.
+Within the business and property team tenants work on a range of exciting matters ranging from commercial litigation to professional negligence to construction matters, regularly appearing across the appellate courts.
 Meanwhile, the housing group deals with common housing disputes surrounding unlawful eviction and homelessness, as well as more specialised disputes such as those related to environmental law or housing discrimination.
-Christopher Mann recently appeared in an appeal concerning a challenge by the owner of a property to the amount of damages awarded to a tenant for the owner’s breach of duty as a landlord.

 Continue reading